mjhea0/flaskr-tdd/README.md

 ## Download Python

-Before beginning make sure you have the latest version of [Python 3.9](https://www.python.org/downloads/release/python-390/) installed, which you can download from [http://www.python.org/download/](http://www.python.org/download/).
+Before beginning make sure you have the latest version of [Python 3.12](https://www.python.org/downloads/release/python-3120/) installed, which you can download from [http://www.python.org/download/](http://www.python.org/download/).

-> This tutorial uses Python v3.10.4.
+> This tutorial uses Python v3.12.0.

 Along with Python, the following tools are also installed:

 - [pip](https://pip.pypa.io/en/stable/) - a [package management](http://en.wikipedia.org/wiki/Package_management_system) system for Python, similar to gem or npm for Ruby and Node, respectively.
 - [venv](https://docs.python.org/3/library/venv.html) - used to create isolated environments for development.
 This is standard practice.
 Always, always, ALWAYS utilize virtual environments.
-If you don't, you will eventually run into problems with dependency conflicts.
+If you don't, you'll eventually run into problems with dependency conflicts.

 > Feel free to swap out virtualenv and Pip for [Poetry](https://python-poetry.org) or [Pipenv](https://github.com/pypa/pipenv).
 For more, review [Modern Python Environments](https://testdriven.io/blog/python-environments/).